qcode-software/qcode-tcl/doc/procs/record_invalid.md

 Description
 -----------
-Adds or modifies an invalid element of the record object of the [global JSON response].
+Adds or modifies an invalid element in the record object of the [global JSON response].

 The name argument is the name of the element.
 The value argument is the value of the element.